 What else should you look for?

 - Health Insurance: This is a big one to think about.
-HMO vs. PPO?
+HMO versus PPO?
 Is there a deductible?
 Are there different plans?
-Out-of-Pocket Maximum?
+Out-of-pocket maximum?
 HMO stands for Health Maintenance Organization, which is generally a lower cost option than a PPO, or Preferred Provider Organization.
 With an HMO, you must stay “in house” for all your health care needs, whereas with a PPO you have more flexibility to go outside to see non-network doctors.
-There is almost always lower costs with an HMO vs. a PPO.
+There is almost always lower costs with an HMO versus a PPO.
 There are usually little or no deductibles with HMOs, whereas PPOs have co-insurance and deductibles.
 PPOs offer the most flexibility and you don’t have a gatekeeper for referrals to specialists.
 If cost is paramount, an HMO would be a better choice for you.

 - Employee Stock Purchase Plan: This is one of my favorites.
-You can buy your company stock at up to a 15 percent discount.
-It is great benefit.
-Even if the stock remains flat, you could make 15 percent when you sell.
-If you accumulate it over time it can be a great tool for funding your retirement.
+You can buy your company stock at up to a 15% discount.
+It is a great benefit.
+Even if the stock remains flat, you could make up to 15% when you sell.
+If you accumulate it over time, it can be a great tool for funding your retirement.

 Is your head spinning yet?
 It should, because all of this information is a lot to process.
 I would recommend talking to someone with tax and benefits expertise.
-Talk to the HR department at your firm, or talk to a CFP® professional.
+Reach out to a CFP® professional.
 It helps to have some experience on your side to help you navigate through the confusing, yet equally exciting, world of employee benefits.